Document Type : Original Article

 Background: Serum lipid levels are known to be affected by the level of smoking of individuals in an environment.
-The prevalence of current smokers in Nigeria was 10.4%.
+The prevalence of current smokers in Nigeria is 10.4%.

-Objectives: This study was designed to assess the blood lipid levels of selected people of Sagamu.
+Objectives: This study aimed to assess the blood lipid levels of selected people of Sagamu, Nigeria.

 Conclusion: The HDL levels in smokers are lower than non-smokers.
-LDL, TG and TC in smokers are however higher.
-The lipid levels of smokers gotten from this study can be used as baseline for future study.
+Low-density lipoprotein (LDL), triglycerides (TG), and TC in smokers are however higher.
+The lipid levels of smokers gotten from this study can be used as a baseline for future study.